att-circ-contrl/TriadDrive/aux-clips/README.md

 * The "compat-630" EDM clips are very similar to the Kevin clips and are intended to hold 630 micron guide tubes and probe collars.

+* The "cnc-630" clips were intended to hold 630 micron guide tubes and probe collars and to be made using Proto Labs' CNC service.
+**Obsolete** - They ended up being too bulky and Proto Labs wouldn't machine the probe registration notches.

+* The "3dp-630" clips were intended to hold 630 micron guide tubes and probe collars and to be made using Proto Labs' stainless steel 3d printing service.

 _This is the end of the file._